piotr-kalemba/some_coding_exercises/README.txt

 coding exercises.

-The file reverse_polish_notation.py provides functions for verifying whether a formula in Reverse Polish Notation (rpn) is valid, whether a formula in Natural Notation (nn) is valid, functions for converting valid formulas from rpn to nn and vice versa and, finally, functions for computing values of valid formulas in rpn or nn.
-All algorithms used for the implementation of the functions are based on the use of stacks.
+The file reverse_polish_notation.py provides functions for verifying whether a formula in Reverse Polish Notation (rpn) is well-formed, whether a formula in Natural Notation (nn) is well-formed, functions for converting well-formed formulas from rpn to nn and vice versa and, finally, functions for computing values of well-formed formulas in rpn or nn.
+All the algorithms used for the implementation of the functions are based on the use of stacks.
 The file tests.py contains relevant unittests evidencing correctness of the functions mentioned above.

 The file permutation_class.py contains a class for the representation of permutations.
 Methods implemented there allow one to inverse and compose permutations and, moreover, to obtain the canonical cycle notation of a permutation.
 The file permutations.py contains a function generating all the permutations of a given list of items.